felipebravom/SemEval_2018_Task_1_Eval/README.md

 * 1 for regression data (EI-reg, V-reg)
 * 2 for ordinal classification data (EC-oc, V-oc)

 Note: the current version of this script can only convert predictions made for the regression and ordinal classification tasks.
-We will add support for multi-label classification soon.

 ### 2.3.
 Examples